edgio-docs/edgio-templates/spartacus/README.md

 > Uploading package
 done (9425ms)

-⌛ Deploying to the Moovweb XDN... done (48565ms)
+⌛ Deploying to Layer0 Layer0...
+done (48565ms)
-🚀 Site deployed on default environment https://alice-my-xdn-site-default.moovweb-edge.io
+🚀 Site deployed on default environment https://alice-my-layer0-site-default.moovweb-edge.io
 ```

 Congrats!
-Your Spartacus site is now live on the XDN and you can login to the [XDN Console](https://moovweb.app) to manage your project.
+Your Spartacus site is now live on Layer0 and you can login to [Layer0 Console](https://moovweb.app) to manage your project.

 # Building from scratch

-This section describes how to manually recreate an XDN optimized version of Spartacus from the official libraries.
-We recommend using the pre-built template in this repository but we've left these steps for those trying to upgrade an existing Spartacus app or looking to apply the XDN to a different version of Spartacus.
+This section describes how to manually recreate an Layer0 optimized version of Spartacus from the official libraries.
+We recommend using the pre-built template in this repository but we've left these steps for those trying to upgrade an existing Spartacus app or looking to apply Layer0 to a different version of Spartacus.

 The steps below are pulled from the Spartacus official docs, which are published here: https://sap.github.io/spartacus-docs/building-the-spartacus-storefront-from-libraries/